Universality in Pure Gravity Mediation: Results

 In Fig.\,\ref{fig:mgohsq}, we show the gluino mass, $m_{\tilde g}$ as a function of $m_{3/2}$.
 The gluino mass is essentially independent of $\tan \beta$, and we fixed $\tan \beta = 2.2$.
 As one might expect, the gluino mass is effectively given by Eq.\,(\ref{eq:M3}) (any deviation is due to two-loop effects which are included in the running).
 As summarized in Ref.\,\cite{pgm2}, the most severe limit on the gluino mass is obtained from the search for multi-jets plus missing transverse energy events at the LHC, which leads to $m_{\tilde g} > 1.2\,(1.0)$\,TeV for a wino mass of $100\,(500)\,$GeV \cite{atlas}. \footnote{ As we have discussed in the previous section, the universal boundary condition leads to the lighter third generation squarks than the other squarks.
 In this case, the gluino tends to decay into a wino with a pair of top quarks and bottom quarks.
 Thus, the final state of the gluino production events include many $b$-quarks which slightly change the sensitivities to multi-jets plus missing transverse energy events.
 (See also Ref.\,\cite{pgm2}.) } The red line represents the approximate reach of the LHC.
 A gluino mass of roughly $3$\,TeV corresponds to a gravitino mass of $m_{3/2}=110$\,TeV.
-This is around the lower edge of the regions allowed by the Higgs mass constraints.
-This means that the PGM model could yet be probed at LHC.
+A gravitino mass this small is excluded if the Higgs mass is required to be larger than $124$ GeV.
+This means the only hope for probing universal PGM models at the LHC is through the lightest chargino.

 Finally, we show the dependence of the wino relic density, $\Omega_\chi h^2$ in the right panel of Fig.\,\ref{fig:mgohsq} as a function of $m_{3/2}$.
 The relic density is also essentially independent of $\tan \beta$, and we fixed $\tan \beta = 2.2$.
-As one can see, the relic density is always extremely small for $\mu > 0$ and therefore dark matter must either come from some other sector of the theory (e.g. axions) or there must be a non-thermal source for wino production after freeze-out.
-For $\mu < 0$, it is possible to get an acceptable relic density when $m_{3/2}\simeq 450$\,TeV.
-This, however, is inconsistent with the Higgs mass measurements.
-Thus for both positive and negative signs of $\mu$, an alternate source for dark matter is needed.
+As one can see, the relic density is always extremely small for $\mu > 0$ and therefore dark matter must either come from some other sector of the theory (e.g. axions) or there must be a non-thermal source for wino production after freeze-out\footnote{For a wino mass less than $500$ GeV, the wino constituent of dark matter is restricted to be a fraction of the total dark matter\cite{Hall:2012zp}.}.
+For $\mu < 0$, it is possible to get an acceptable relic density when $m_{3/2}\simeq 460 - 500$\,TeV.
+Amazingly, this is consistent with the Higgs mass measurements if the ratio of the Higgs vevs is in the rather small range $\tan\beta =2.1-2.3$.
+Thus, while an alternate source for dark matter is needed for $\mu > 0$, thermal dark matter is possible for $\mu < 0$.